I’ve had Take Back Your Temple online since 2006 and have received a few emails over the years, asking why we charge for our books and programs.

 Even the famous Proverb 31 woman was a businesswoman (see Proverbs 31:16-18)!

-As Christian businesspeople, our ultimate accountability is to the Lord.
-We know that Lord would be displeased if our intent was to deceive people or cheat them.
+As Christian business owners, our ultimate accountability is to the Lord.
+We know that Lord would be displeased if our intent was to deceive people.

 However, if our desire is to serve our fellow man through offering excellent products and services and charging a fair price for them, then I believe the Lord is pleased.